Your list of uniquely safe, cool, and affordable trampolines (and why the net is important).

 Many of these injuries could have been prevented if the children had jumped on a safer trampoline.
 So which are the best and safest trampolines for kids?

-We’ve done the legwork for you.
+We’ve done the legwork for you to help you find the best and safest trampoline of 2017 for your family.
 Here, you’ll find information on:

 - size & shape